North Circular Road: Early history

-Proposals for a route avoiding Central London had been in place since the early 20th century due to increasing levels of traffic.
-In 1910, the London Traffic Division of the Board of Trade had built up schemes for new roads, including what became the North Circular Road, which was designed to skirt the extent of urban development along suburbs.
+Proposals for a route avoiding Central London arose during the early 20th century due to increasing levels of traffic.
+By 1910, the London Traffic Division of the Board of Trade had developed schemes for several new roads.
+This included what became the North Circular Road, which was designed to skirt the extent of urban development along suburbs.

-The North Circular Road was originally designed as an unemployment relief scheme following the First World War.
+Actual construction of The North Circular Road was mostly started as an unemployment relief scheme following the First World War.
 Various manufacturing industries, including furniture production, had moved away from the East End in the early 20th century and started to be based in areas on the fringes of outer London development.
 As well as a general bypass of Central London, it would connect the communities of Edmonton, Tottenham and Walthamstow, and allow former munitions factories to be reused for industrial purposes.
 Further west, industrial work increased around Wembley to cater for the 1924 British Empire Exhibition, while former military factories at Willesden, Hendon and Acton would also benefit from being connected by the North Circular Road.
 The land used for the route was mostly cheap, which encouraged further works and factories to be built by the road.
 Purpose-built sections were designed to dual carriageway standards, including a 27 ft wide carriageway accompanied by 9 ft verges.

 The original route ran from Chiswick to Southgate, and was open to traffic by the 1930s.
 Although it mostly ran on newly built road, a section east of Southgate used existing streets.
 By the end of the decade, the area surrounding the Park Royal estate had become the largest industrial estate in the south of England, and the London Passenger Transport Board was receiving regular complaints about the excess traffic levels.

 Due to laxer laws that allowed housing to be built on major roads, as London suburbs developed, residential properties were built on the North Circular Road.
 The original purpose-built road had been designed with no speed limit, as was typically the case in the 1920s, but by 1951 a 30 mph speed limit was enforced along the route.

 In 1946 the North Circular Road became a trunk road, funded from a national budget set by the Ministry of Transport (MOT) rather than a local one.